AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &82`: Request text cursor position

 This command will return the current text cursor position to MOS.
-Once the cursor position has been returned the text cursor position data inside MOS's system variables will be updated to reflect the current cursor position.
+Once the cursor position has been returned the text cursor position data inside MOS's [system state variables](../MOS-API.md#sysvars) will be updated to reflect the current cursor position.

 ## `VDU 23, 0, &83, x; y;`: Get ASCII code of character at character position x, y